apigee/apigee-edge-drupal/modules/apigee_edge_apidocs/README.md

 Once added, the API name and description for each API Doc will be displayed in the "APIs" menu item on the site to all visitors.

+The OpenAPI spec can be directly uploaded as a file, or associated to a source location such as Apigee Edge or a URL.
+A "Re-import OpenAPI spec" operation is available per API Doc to re-import the spec file when source location changes.

 The OpenAPI spec by default is shown on the API Doc detail page by default.
 To render the OpenAPI spec using Swagger UI: